 The Nocturnal Exhibit features interactive exhibits as well as live animals.
 Visitors will learn how animals have adapted to the dark as a survival strategy for living in the desert.

-Our Zoo participates in the Association of Zoos and Aquariums (AZA) Mexican Wolf Species Survival Plan (SSP).
-These endangered wolves, nearly driven to extinction, are now making a slow comeback because of zoos and related facilities working together to save them.
+Our Zoo participates in the Association of Zoos and Aquariums' (AZA) Species Survival Plan (SSP) and Saving Animals From Extinction (SAFE) programs for Mexican wolves.
+These endangered wolves, nearly driven to extinction, are now making a slow comeback thanks to zoos and related facilities working together to save them.